Modern Age of Comic Books

-The Modern Age of Comic Books is a period in the history of American superhero comic books which began in 1985 and continues through the present day.
+The Modern Age of Comic Books is a disputed period in the history of American superhero comic books which is considered to have begun in 1985 and continue into the present day.
 During approximately the first 15 years of this period, many comic book characters were redesigned, creators gained prominence in the industry, independent comics flourished, and larger publishing houses became more commercialized.

 A common alternative name for this period is the Dark Age of Comic Books, due to the popularity and artistic influence of titles with serious content, such as Batman: The Dark Knight Returns and Watchmen.